 Modern French and Francophone poetry; Maghrebi Literature in French and Arabic; Classical, Andalusian and Modern Arabic poetry; Classical Chinese poetry; Korean poetry.

-My current book project is titled Missed Readings: The Unseen Displaced Half-Lost Lyric.
+My current book project is titled Missed Readings: What's with World Literature?.
 It explores the works left behind despite the ever-more omni-voracious critical stance dubbed “World Literature.”
 By examine these works in the original Arabic, Chinese, English, French, German, Korean, and Spanish I illuminate the assumptions of "World Literature" and the multiple forms of exclusion performed by its practitioners.

 Books (click on image for details):